wso2/docs-is/en/docs/key-concepts/access-control-and-entitlement-management.md

 **Carbon Policy Finder**

-This module finds policies from different policy stores to evaluate a XACML request.
+This module finds  from different policy stores to evaluate a XACML request.
 The following is a high-level diagram of how this works.

 ![Carbon policy finder](../../assets/img/concepts/carbon-policy-finder.png)